bobbybol/textFitter/README.md

 - account for padding
 - fit all your text nodes with one call
 - equalize font sizes between different text nodes
+- smartly choose to break words or leave them intact

 ## Basic Usage
 **HTML structure**
 If you have need of this plugin, you probably have some container with at least one fixed dimension like width or height.
-You also most likely have some text that needs to fit this container, no matter how long this text could get.
+You also most likely have some text that needs to fit within this container, no matter how long this text could get.
 Alas, the Text Fitter plugin assumes that you have at least these two elements in place: a text element such as a `<p>` tag, and a container element which could be a `<div>` or some other element that you gave some dimensions:
 ```html
 <div class="textContainer">
   <p>Some text you'd like to fit</p>